Glasgow-Nankai Partnership and Joint Graduate School

 We ensure that our students graduate equipped with the skills they need to compete in a global workplace.
 Eight-five percent of our international students who participated in the International Student Barometer Summer 2014 would recommend us to their friends.

-The friendships and networks our students make at Glasgow can last a lifetime: we are in touch with 118,000 alumni in 162 countries.
-Chinese students have studied with us since 1886.
+The friendships and networks our students make at Glasgow can last a lifetime: we are in touch with a global community of over 219,000 alumni.
+We welcome students from more than 140 countries world-wide and Chinese students have studied with us since 1886.

 The University is located in Scotland’s largest city, Glasgow, a UNESCO World City of Music and host city of the 2014 Commonwealth Games.
-Renowned for its friendliness, industrial history and cultural heritage, Glasgow is one of the most visited cities in the United Kingdom.
+Renowned for its friendliness, industrial history and cultural heritage, Glasgow is one of the most visited cities and the fourth-largest city in the United Kingdom.
 Our notable alumni include: Adam Smith, seven Nobel laureates, one UK Prime Minister and Scotland’s inaugural and current First Ministers.

 The current Principal of the University of Glasgow is Sir Professor Anton Muscatelli.